l-hoang/scala-chef/README.md

 Bindings for ingredients are represented as a HashMap that maps a Symbol (the ingredient name) to an Ingredient object.

-**What follows is stuff that still needs to be implemented, but it's the idea I've come up with for it**

-There will exist 2 HashMaps for looping purposes: LoopStart and LoopEnd.
-LoopStart takes a Verb and returns the line where the loop starts.
-LoopEnd takes a Verb and returns the line where the program would execute given that the loop condition fails (i.e. after the until statement)

 There will exist a HashMap that maps recipe titles to line numbers.
 This is so a function call can just jump to a particular line number and start from there.
+It will also store the end line of a recipe to know when a recipe is finished.

-There will also exist a HashMap that maps titles to variable bindings.
-This is so every function/recipe can have its own set of variable bindings.
+There will also exist a HashMap that maps titles to default variable bindings.

-Likewise, there will be a HashMap that maps titles to mixing bowls and baking dishes.
-Again, this is so every recipe has its own set.
+This makes it so calling recipes will load a copy of its default variable bindings.

+Each recipe has a set of loop bindings that hold the loop info for some verb (which marks the start/end of a loop).
+In order to keep track of loops, a stack is used to track the order of loops entered.

 ### How it is parsed